EASS-HIT-PART-A-2025-CLASS-VIII/sim-device-control/README.md

 If you need to run a specific component of the project, visit its directory and follow its README.md file

 ## TODO
-- Implement a Database
-- have the backend communicate with the Database
-- Dockerize the Database
 - Implement MQTT protocol in the backend
 - Create a simple rust project to behave as a simulated device
 - Dockerize the rust project